Gas outflows in two recently quenched galaxies at z = 4 and 7: Data

-\snhope\footnote{The spectroscopic follow-up was primarily designed to characterize the multiply lensed supernova ``SN H0pe'' presented in \cite{frye_2024}.
+\snhope\footnote{The spectroscopic follow-up was primarily designed to characterize the multiply lensed supernova SN H0pe presented in \cite{frye_2024}.
 For our target, we adopt the name it has in this work.} lies behind the galaxy cluster PLCK G165.7+67.0 at $z=0.35$ (G165 in brief).
-This field was imaged as part of the JWST Prime Extragalactic Areas for Reionization and Lensing Science (PEARLS) Guaranteed Time Observations (GTO; PID 1176, PI: R. Windhorst).
-Follow-up Near Infrared Camera (NIRCam, \citealt{rieke_2023}) imaging and Near Infrared Spectrograph (NIRSpec, \citealt{jakobsen_2022}) spectroscopy was acquired in a JWST Disruptive Director's Time (DDT) program (PID 4446; PI: B. Frye; see \citealt{frye_2024} for the analysis of all JWST observations in this field).
-This field also benefits from ample ancillary data, such as Hubble Space Telescope (HST) in WFC3-IR imaging \citep[GO-14223; PI: B. Frye,][]{frye_2019}, Very Large Array (VLA) observations \citep{pascale_2022}, XMM-Newton observations (AO22, \#92030; PI: B. Frye), and large ground-based telescope observations (see \citealt{frye_2024, kamieneski_2024} for a full description; \citealt{canameras_2018_snhope} for previous work on this field).
+This field was imaged as part of the JWST Prime Extragalactic Areas for Reionization and Lensing Science (PEARLS) guaranteed time observations (Program ID, PID, 1176, PI: R. Windhorst).
+Follow-up Near Infrared Camera (NIRCam; \citealt{rieke_2023}) imaging and Near Infrared Spectrograph (NIRSpec, \citealt{jakobsen_2022, ferruit_2022}) spectroscopy was acquired in a JWST disruptive Director's Discretionary Time program (PID 4446; PI: B. Frye; see \citealt{frye_2024} for the analysis of all JWST observations in this field).
+This field also benefits from ample ancillary data, such as infrared imaging with the Wide Field Camera 3 (WFC3) onboard the \textit{Hubble} Space Telescope (HST) \citep[GO-14223; PI: B. Frye,][]{frye_2019}, Very Large Array (VLA) observations \citep{pascale_2022}, \textit{XMM-Newton} observations (AO22, \#92030; PI: B. Frye), and large ground-based telescope observations (see \citealt{frye_2024, kamieneski_2024} for a full description; \citealt{canameras_2018_snhope} for previous work on this field).
 For the purpose of this work, we utilized the available \jwst\ and \hst\ imaging in 8 bands covering the 0.9-4.4 $\mu$m range.
 The images were retrieved from the DAWN \jwst\ Archive (DJA)\footnote{\url{https://dawn-cph.github.io/dja/index.html}} and homogeneously reduced with \textsc{grizli} \citep{brammer_2023} as described in \cite{valentino_2023}.
-The photometry was extracted on a combined image (mosaic version v7.0) of the available NIRCam/Long Wavelength (LW) filters in circular apertures (0.5" diameter) with the pythonic version of SourceExtractor \citep{bertin_1996, barbary_2016} and corrected to total within an elliptical Kron aperture \citep{kron_1980}.
-The aperture correction is computed on the LW combined image and applied to all bands \citep{valentino_2023}.
+The photometry was extracted from a combined image (mosaic version v7.0) of the available NIRCam long-wavelength filters in circular apertures (0.5" diameter) with the pythonic version of SourceExtractor \citep{bertin_1996, barbary_2016} and corrected to total within an elliptical Kron aperture \citep{kron_1980}.
+The aperture correction was computed on the combined long wavelength image and applied to all bands \citep{valentino_2023}.
 Moreover, we corrected for the minimal extinction of the Milky Way ($E(B-V)=0.0165$) based on the maps in \cite{schlafly_2011}.
-For reference, the observed magnitude in the F200W filter ($m_{\rm F200W,AB}=23.34\pm0.05$) is consistent with previously reported estimates \citep{frye_2024, wu_2024}.
+For reference, the observed magnitude in the F200W filter ($m_{\rm F200W,AB}=23.34\pm0.05$) is consistent with previously reported estimates \citep{frye_2024, wu_2025}.
 Finally, we checked for the gravitational lensing effect of the cluster at the location of \snhope, finding a mild magnification correction of $\mu=2.0\pm0.2$ in the recent maps by \cite{kamieneski_2024} -- without strongly distorting the shape.\footnote{We note that this target is outside the field of view of the lensed image constraints used in the models \citep{frye_2024}.}